25th anniversary for the CAMP!

 "I liked the addition of the music and the lecturer's experiences at the military academy." -Ann

-Read about Kahn's beautiful Oheka Castle and Mr. Hall's residence there when it was a military academy -- go here
+Read about Kahn's beautiful Oheka Castle and Roger Hall's residence there when it was a military academy -- go here

-Roger Hall was the guest on the "Your History Your Story" podcast in 2023, speaking with James Gardner.
+Roger Hall was the guest on the "Your History Your Story" podcast speaking with James Gardner.

-Click on any of these links to listen to this special audio program: "Making American Music Come Alive Again"
+Click on any of these links to listen to this free audio program: "Making American Music Come Alive Again"

 Apple